Call Us

 Stay away from social media

 Take a break from social media with a digital detox.
-When on Facebook, Twitter and Instagram, it’s easy to begin comparing your life to others, which can quickly lead to depression and resentment.
+When you're on Facebook, Twitter and Instagram, it’s easy to begin comparing your life to others, which can quickly lead to depression and resentment.

 Keep a dry house

 Empty your house of alcohol and harmful substances.
-When you’re around friends and family for social occasions, it can sometimes feel like alcohol is everywhere, which is why it’s more important than ever to have a safe, substance-free place that you can retreat to.
+When you’re around friends and family for social occasions, it can sometimes feel like alcohol is everywhere, which is why it’s more important than ever to have a safe, substance-free place you can retreat to.

-Attend 12-Step fellowship meetings
+Attend 12-step fellowship meetings

 Make a regular plan to get you through each week or month.
 Organise your days and plan to spend time with friends and family who are supportive of your recovery.